Edit: A typo corrected by a very kind suggestion from Adam Flynn.

 Now this would be fine if Pinterest and I never crossed paths.
 The problem is that Pinterest occupies a lot of Google Image options, and when you click through, it the offending signup page pops up again.
 As someone who does not use the site, this is very frustrating.

-It is disruptive as it is another layer of the internet to go through before I get to the page I with the content.
+It is disruptive as it is another layer that I have to go through before I get to the page I want with the content.